 - Sea salt to taste

 - Chopped cilantro

 - Chopped toasted cashews

-- Place a large 12"-15" skillet over medium high heat.
+- Place a large 15″ skillet or medium sized pot over medium high heat.
 When the pan is hot but not smoking, add 1 tablespoon of the oil along with the cubed chicken.

 - Season to taste with sea salt, then serve the curry with your choice of toppings.